emto17ab/rl-pricing-amod/README.md

     --alpha           entropy coefficient (default: 0.3)
     --p_lr            Actor learning reate (default 1e-3)
     --q_lr            Critic learning rate (default: 1e-3)
-    --checkpoint_path name of the model checkpoint file to load from/save to --city            which city to train on
+    --checkpoint_path name of the model checkpoint file to load from/save to.
+The checkpoint file will be saved to/load from path: ckpt/{checkpoint_path}.
+    --city            which city to train on
     --rew_scale       reward scaling (default 0.01, for SF 0.1)
     --critic_version  defined critic version to use (default: 4)